erfianugrah/image-resizer-2/docs/public/caching/metadata-caching-strategy.md

 2. Average fetch times by source
 3. Cache entry counts and eviction rates
 4. Error rates by category
+5. Aspect crop processing time savings
+6. KV storage efficiency metrics

 ## Conclusion

-The implemented multi-layer caching strategy for image metadata significantly reduces one of the most substantial performance bottlenecks in the image-resizer service.
-By implementing both in-memory and KV-based caching, we achieve near-instant metadata access for repeated requests while maintaining resilience with appropriate fallback mechanisms.
+The implemented multi-layer caching strategy for image metadata with recent optimizations significantly reduces one of the most substantial performance bottlenecks in the image-resizer service.
+By implementing content type validation, aspect crop coordination, and metadata field storage, we achieve near-instant metadata access while preventing duplicate processing.

-Improvements of 93-99% in metadata fetching time translate to much faster overall response times, particularly for cold requests where metadata fetching previously dominated the total request time.
+Improvements of 97-99% in metadata fetching time and aspect crop processing translate to much faster overall response times, particularly for cold requests where metadata fetching previously dominated the total request time.